 This makes the copy of the listing irrelevant and allows the user to focus on the filters.
 See Tip #3.
-The body is useful when a potential buyer clicks though to view more information, but frankly they are just going to look at the photos and then decide if they should read the ad.
+The body is useful when a potential buyer clicks through to view more information, but frankly, they are just going to look at the photos and then decide if they should read the ad.

 Focus on the photos, you have 24 potential shots so make them count.

 Tip 5 – Negation is so negative but it works!

 The normal Craigslist user doesn’t even know that you can “hide” listings that contain specific words from the search results.
 But for the enthusiast market, they are savvier and will commonly hide listings that they don’t want to see.

 Examples of this are “-conv*” which will hide any result that contains a word beginning with “conv” like Convertible.
 Another example is “-auto*” which will hide all the listings that have words beginning with “auto” like Automatic.

 Then these users will turn-off the “Search Title Only” filter in their searches so that the entire body of the listing is considered and those listings with “Auto” are hidden from the results.

 You are a human and you are first and foremost a visual creature.
 You react to visuals first, even before you hear or read about them.
 Make sure that you use the entire potential of your listing by putting in as many photos as you possibly can.